iamHaneef/python-data-apps-labs/README.md

-# 🚀 Python Data Apps Lab
+# Python Data Apps Labs

+## 📌 Overview

 A collection of data-driven applications built using Python, Streamlit, and Snowflake, focused on developing interactive dashboards and real-world data workflows.

----

-## 📌 Overview

-This repository includes practical implementations of Python concepts along with interactive applications built using Streamlit.

-It demonstrates how data is processed, visualized, and presented through simple UI-driven applications.

 ---